Stable and Unstable operations in Algebraic Cobordism: Abstract

 \section{Abstract}

-We describe additive (unstable) operations from a theory $A^*$ obtained from Algebraic Cobordism $\Omega^*$ of M.Levine-F.Morel by change of coefficients to any oriented cohomology theory $B^*$.
-We prove that there is 1-to-1 correspondence between the set of operations, and the set of transformations: $A^n((\pp^{\infty})^{\times r})\row B^m((\pp^{\infty})^{\times r})$ satisfying certain simple properties.
+We describe additive (unstable) operations from a theory $A^*$ obtained from the Levine-Morel algebraic cobordism by change of coefficients to any oriented cohomology theory $B^*$ (over a field of characteristic zero).
+We prove that there is 1-to-1 correspondence between operations $A^n\row B^m$ and families of homomorphisms $A^n((\pp^{\infty})^{\times r})\row B^m((\pp^{\infty})^{\times r})$ satisfying certain simple properties.
 This provides an effective tool of constructing such operations.
-As an application, we prove that (unstable) additive operations in Algebraic Cobordism are in 1-to-1 correspondence with the $\laz\otimes_{\zz}\qq$-linear combinations of Landweber-Novikov operations which take integral values on the products of projective spaces.
-On our way we obtain that stable operations there are exactly $\laz$-linear combinations of Landweber-Novikov operations.
+As an application, we prove that (unstable) additive operations in algebraic cobordism are in 1-to-1 correspondence with the $\laz\otimes_{\zz}\qq$-linear combinations of Landweber-Novikov operations which take integral values on the products of projective spaces.
+Furthermore, the stable operations are precisely the $\laz$-linear combinations of the Landweber-Novikov operations.
 We also show that multiplicative operations $A^*\row B^*$ are in 1-to-1 correspondence with the morphisms of the respective formal group laws.
-We construct Integral (!)
-Adams Operations in Algebraic Cobordism, and all theories obtained from it by change of coefficients, giving classical Adams operations in the case of $K_0$.
-Finally, we construct Symmetric Operations for all primes $p$ (these operations in $\Omega^*$, previously known only for $p=2$, are more subtle than the Landweber-Novikov operations, and have applications to rationality questions - \cite{so2},\cite{GPQCG},\cite{RIC}), as well as the T.tom Dieck - style Steenrod operations in Algebraic Cobordism.
+We construct integral Adams operations in algebraic cobordism, and all theories obtained from it by change of coefficients, extending the classical Adams operations in algebraic K-theory.
+We also construct symmetric operations and Steenrod operations (\`a la T. tom Dieck) in algebraic cobordism for all primes.
+(Only symmetric operations for the prime $2$ were previously known to exist.)
+Finally, we prove the Riemann-Roch Theorem for additive operations which extends the multiplicative case done in \cite{P2}.